michaelfecher/arch-vagrant-with-cntlm/README.md

 You also have to edit the `Domain` value, because nowadays everyone is using NTLMv2 on Windows.

 This step usually needs to be done once, except the proxy, the domain or the company changes.

+## Adapt the provisioning files
+Each developer team has other preferences, e.g. firefox vs chrome, intellij-idea vs. eclipse and so on.
+Therefore you have to adapt the `devTools.sh` and `userSpecificStuff.sh` provisioning files especially.

+Currently I am using IDEA, openJDK8, maven and firefox.
+Therefore these software packages are installed.

+# Run the PowerShell script to setup your VM
+start it via

+    01_setup.ps1

+Enter your proxy user and the related password.
+These credentials are also used for generating the Linux user on the VM.

+If everything went the happy path, a separate window with the Windows version of CNTLM and another one with Vagrant will appear.
+If there are any failures within this process, make sure you put the Windows binaries of CNTLM in the correct folder and used your correct credentials.